Vermont Department of Public Safety issues guidance on enforcement of executive orders related to COVID-19

 WHAT IS THE ORDER?

-Additional measures remain in effect, including restrictions on some travelers arriving in Vermont.
-Effective June 8, Gov. Phil Scott has authorized interstate travel to and from New England and New York counties with 400 or fewer active COVID-19 cases per million without quarantine requirements.
-A map of the approved counties is updated weekly and posted on ACCD’s website.
+Additional measures remain in effect, including restrictions on travelers arriving in Vermont.
+Effective the week of Nov.
+9, 2020, Gov. Phil Scott required that all people traveling into Vermont (residents who leave the state, and visitors to the state) for non-essential purposes MUST quarantine.
+Full details are posted on ACCD’s website.
 Vermonters planning to travel to other states should understand that each state may have its own quarantine policy, and Vermont residents should be familiar with, and respect, the quarantine policies of those states.
-Visitors will be required to register with Sara Alert for daily reminders from the Vermont Department of Health and must attest to meeting the travel requirements
+Visitors will be required to register with Sara Alert for daily reminders from the Vermont Department of Health and must attest to meeting the travel requirements.

 HOW ARE THE ORDERS BEING ENFORCED?